American Heart Association Senior Program Evaluation Analyst in Dallas, Texas

 Conduct outcome evaluation using quantitative and qualitative approaches.

-Develop logic models and evaluation plans with data collection protocols, align the evaluation plan with activities identified for the project, develop a data map aligned to the logic models that indicates data availability, and analyze existing data.
+Support development of logic models and evaluation plans with data collection protocols, align the evaluation plan with activities identified for the project, develop a data map aligned to the logic models that indicates data availability, and analyze existing data.

 Provide project management support for program evaluation efforts supporting the assigned initiative, including documentation of meeting minutes, scheduling, etc.